Aagam41/db_file_storage/README.rst

         name = models.CharField(max_length=100)
         picture = models.ImageField(upload_to='console.ConsolePicture/bytes/filename/mimetype', blank=True, null=True)

 In this example, the FileField is actually an ImageField.
-It's ``upload_to`` argument must be a string in the following format:
+Its ``upload_to`` argument must be a string in the following format:

 1. the FileModel's app's name
 2. a dot (.)